Hadleigh Country Park

 Each season bring something new.
 In spring, the bluebells, archangel and celandine put on a magnificent display.
 Summer sees the meadows in bloom with scores of butterflies drifting over, ideal for a picnic.
 In autumn, blackberries and sloes are a great attraction.
 Winter brings large flocks of birds and perhaps a chance to go sledging!

-We’re excited to welcome a new herd of grazing goats to Hadleigh Country Park.
-These goats are an important part of our natural land management programme, and a rare breed which we are helping to conserve.
 The goats are wearing collars which generate a ‘virtual fence’ to keep them in certain areas of the park.

 We also have a beautiful herd of red poll cattle grazing in the park to help maintain our grasslands areas.
 Please be aware that dogs must be in control in these areas and should be put on a lead to keep all animals safe.